lukeoliveira1/course-platform-api/README.md

 # school-api
-A course platform management API.
+An API to manage the course platform.

 Project to study Python and Django Rest Framework.